mcgill-robotics/compsys/scripts/bag/README.md

-# McGill Robotics' ROS Bagger
+# McGill Robotics ROS Bagger

 This tool is designed to simplify the ROS bagging process.
 For now, it can: